Alfred Lambourne Prize

-FRIENDS looks forward to another year of celebrating the relationship between local artists and one of Utah’s most precious natural resources, Great Salt Lake.
+FRIENDS celebrates the relationship between local artists and one of Utah’s most precious natural resources, Great Salt Lake.
 Through artistic expressions, we enhance our capacity to build awareness about the Lake and our need to preserve and protect it for the future.

 In 2014, FRIENDS of Great Salt Lake established The Alfred Lambourne Prize, an annual recognition and celebration of regional creativity inspired by our inland sea.
 FRIENDS invited creative work inspired by the Lake in the forms of visual arts, literary arts, sound and movement.